 Surajit Sarkar is Associate Professor and coordinator of the Centre for Community Knowledge at Ambedkar University, Delhi, India.
 He has been a fellow at the Institute of Advanced Study at University of Durham (UK), the International Institute for Asian Studies at Leiden (Netherlands).
 Surajit is also an award-winning documentary film maker and video artist for theatre and dance productions.
 He has created multimedia installations in museums and galleries in India and abroad.

-Nerupama Y. Modwel has overseen the successful completion of a number of researches, documentation and workshop projects on performing traditions in dance, drama and puppetry, folklore and oral narratives, and indigenous arts and crafts.
-She has also coordinated studies on tribal communities across the country, and cultural resource mapping of heritage cities like Varanasi and Gaya.
-She has worked on a number of publications on the intangible heritage of India.
+Nerupama Y. Modwel is Principal Director, Intangible Cultural Heritage Division, INTACH.
+She has led a number of research and documentation projects on performing traditions, folklore and oral narratives, studies on tribal communities across the country, and cultural resource mapping of heritage cities like Varanasi, Prayagraj, Patna and Gaya.
+She has worked on a number of publications on the intangible heritage of India, and guided the development of a Virtual Experiential Museum at Varanasi.
 Previously, she taught at Delhi University, India and Rajasthan University, India.